Tomasz-Kluczkowski/Weather-App/README.md

 Since there can be only one active Tk() object at any time we launch our View class first which inherits from this object and then create Controller object inside the view class.

 Still the View is not aware in any way of the Model and vice versa.

+To prevent GUI from freezing when gathering data for the report a simple additional thread is created.
+This is done using threading module.
+Due to simplicity of the app no queuing policy is established but we rely on the thread to finish promptly or raise a handled exception.

 Architecture which I will try to implement: Model-View-Adapter (Mediating-Controller).